DataDog/hiring-engineers/answers.md

 I google'd and searched for hours on how to get around this, looking for examples and suggested solutions.
 I went back to the exercise's GitHub page to check out the reference section and that's when I noticed that the text was changed and it said that I needed to be using Ubuntu 16.04.
 Based on that, I created a new host on Ubuntu 16.04 and went through all the previous setup again.
 It wasn't ideal, but I wanted to start fresh and it helped solidify that I did learn a little something through all the pain and effort as it took much less time to get it reconfigured.

-At this point I got right back to the same issue/blocker and hit the Address in use error.
+At this point I got right back to the same issue/blocker and hit the "Address in Use" error.
 I played around with Virtual Box network settings and tried a whole bunch of stuff that didn't work.
 Through this research, I came across the following command to help determine what was running on your machine ("sudo netstat --program --listening --numeric --tcp").
 Using this I noticed that the datadog agent was running on 5000 and I'd seen in the various pages I was on that 5000 was the same port that Flask ran on.
 At this point I went to the datadog.yaml file and did an internal fist pump when I found a configuration line that allowed me to set the ports.
 I uncommented the lines and changed them to 6000 and 6001.
 ```
 # Additional path where to search for Python checks
 # By default, uses the checks.d folder located in the agent configuration folder.